 Think about it this way.
-You can increase your RPM simply by jamming in more ads per page, or by placing higher-paying, flashier, more intrusive ads and job done, right?
-Let’s say you do this and RPM goes up from $8 to $10.
+You can increase your RPM only by jamming in more ads per page, or by placing higher-paying, flashier, more intrusive ads and job done, right?
+Let’s say you do this, and RPM goes up from $8 to $10.
 But what is the impact on your users?
-Do those extra ads cause dissatisfaction and increase bounce rates?
-Might you be losing potential revenue on pages that might have otherwise been viewed?
+Do those other ads cause dissatisfaction and increase bounce rates??
 Let’s look at another example (below) and see how a lower RPM can make you more money (not less):

 Why Ezoic uses EPMV

-Ezoic really needs a metric that takes into account all the factors that affect revenue, something that tells you the revenue you actually earn from your visitors; your bottom line as a business.
+Ezoic needs a metric that takes into account all the factors that affect revenue, something that tells you the income you earn from your visitors; your bottom line as a business.
 That metric is EPMV!

-EPMV will automatically take into account the impact your ads have on bounce rate and page views per visit.
-If the bounce rates go up (bad!), or the PV/v go down (worse!), then this is reflected in the EPMV.
+EPMV will automatically take into account the impact your ads have on the bounce rate and page views per visit.
+If the bounce rates go up (wrong!), or the PV/v go down (worse!), then this is reflected in the EPMV.